This topic explains the various measures that we take to harden Managed Service for Microsoft Active Directory and minimize security vulnerabilities.

 Managed Microsoft AD VMs are seeded from the public Compute Engine Windows Server 2019 image.
 These images have Shielded VM features enabled and are optimized for running on Compute Engine infrastructure.

 In addition to the security measures provided by Managed Microsoft AD, you can also opt in for applying Microsoft security baselines on your Managed Microsoft AD VMs.
 These baselines are industry-standard security configuration settings that Managed Microsoft AD can apply on your Managed Microsoft AD instances and domain controllers.

 We recommend that you review these baselines and test them on your development or staging Managed Microsoft AD instances before opting to apply on the production instances.
 You can contact support to learn more about these baselines or to opt in for applying these settings.

 We use the operating system's built-in antivirus to protect the Managed Microsoft AD instances against virus and malwares.
 The antivirus scans your Managed Microsoft AD VMs and detects security threats, such as viruses, malware, and spyware.
 The antivirus then logs these security events which we analyze and remediate if required.

-Managed Microsoft AD tests all Windows patches before applying them.
-During testing, Managed Microsoft AD runs probes, validates customer use cases, availability, security, and reliability.
-After a patch passes these tests, Managed Microsoft AD applies it.
+Managed Microsoft AD tests all these patches before applying them on your domain controllers.
+During testing, Managed Microsoft AD validates customer use cases, availability, security, and reliability.
+After a patch passes these tests, Managed Microsoft AD applies it on your domain controllers.